 Rapid changes in this period had far-reaching effects on Inuit life.
-Often, the catalyst was the provision of a school and a school hostel by the government.
-Schools and hostels were placed in settlements with the expressed purpose of transferring responsibility for the teaching of children away from parents and Elders in ilagiit nunagivaktangit1 and giving it to teachers employed by the government.
+The catalyst was, more often than not, the provision of a school and a school hostel.
+The facilities were installed in settlements with the expressed purpose of taking responsibility for the teaching of children away from parents and Elders in ilagiit nunagivaktangit to the teachers employed by the government.
 The government saw schools as one rung on the ladder towards acculturation.
-In 1963, a former Northern Services Officer wrote in a government publication that "the stiff requirements of job-holding in competitive Canadian enterprises" would require Inuit to have:
+In a typical example of internal colonial thought, a former Northern Services Officer wrote in a government publication in 1963 that "the stiff requirements of job-holding in competitive Canadian enterprises" would require Inuit to have:

-a great deal more than simply knowing sixth or even eighth grade arithmetic, or of having acquired the ability to read a few schoolbooks.
-It will depend much more on the degree of acculturation he has reached; on the extent to which he has become aware of the qualities expected in a worker by Canadian employers; on his recognition of the attitudes and values he must acquire if he is to become a respected and welcome member of Canada's labour force.2 i This report uses the term "government" to include all the bodies that existed under Canadian federal legislation to serve and control people, mostly Inuit, in the Qikiqtani Region.
-These bodies exercised all the powers that were distributed among federal, provincial and municipal orders of government in the rest of Canada.
-In Ottawa and locally, most government programs in the Qikiqtani Region were delivered by the Northern Affairs Branch and the RCMP.
-Inuit had no voice in their own government, and there were no legal codes to protect their individual or collective rights.
+a great deal more than simply knowing sixth or even eighth grade arithmetic, or of having acquired the ability to read a few school books.
+It will depend much more on the degree of acculturation he has reached; on the extent to which he has become aware of the qualities expected in a worker by Canadian employers; on his recognition of the attitudes and values he must acquire if he is to become a respected and welcome member of Canada's labour force.